Repository logo

 Abstract

-Lack of progress to reverse the declining global trend of biodiversity is partly due to a mismatch between how ‘living nature’ is conceived and valued by the conservation movement on the one hand, and by many different people, including marginalized communities, on the other.
-Addressing this problem requires a pluralistic perspective on biodiversity.
-This requires reflecting on the use of the concept of biodiversity, willingness to expand its ambit, and engagement with the multiple and multi-level drivers of change.
-We propose ways for conservation science, policy, and practice to deliver more effective and socially just conservation outcomes.
+The lack of progress in reversing the declining global trend in biodiversity is partly due to a mismatch between how living nature is conceived and valued by the conservation movement on the one hand, and by many different people, including marginalized communities, on the other.
+Addressing this problem calls for a pluralistic perspective on biodiversity.
+This requires consideration of the use of the concept of biodiversity, willingness to expand its ambit, and engagement with the multiple and multi-level drivers of change.
+We propose ways for conservation science, policy and practice to deliver more effective and socially just conservation outcomes.

 Description